 Where to stay: Durango is the largest city in southwestern Colorado and has lots of accommodation options.
 Check Durango hotel options here.
 On our trips to Durango, we’ve stayed at the historic General Palmer Hotel, the Fairfield Inn & Suites Durango, and the DoubleTree Durango.

-The Springs Resort and Spa (The Pagosa Springs Hot Springs) in Pagosa Springs
+The Springs Resort and Spa in Pagosa Springs

 The Pagosa hot springs, known as The Springs Resort and Spa, is one of the best hot springs in Colorado.
 The hot springs in Pagosa Springs also has the distinction of being the the world’s deepest geothermal hot springs.
 The water is heated deep, deep in the earth before bubbling up to the surface and creating interesting interesting mineral deposits.